-In other words, studying for the bar exam is not like law school.
+In other words, studying for the bar exam, and specifically preparing for the MBE, is not like law school.
 It’s best to think about it like a 10-12 week finals period.
 As such, you’ll need more determination and stamina than you did studying for your law school finals.

 As such, it’s critical that you keep up on your self-care by creating schedules and setting aside time for sleep, rest, and exercise.
 This will help you prevent burnout as you try to maintain the intense study schedule needed to pass the bar exam.